About this Priority Action Area

 Are you working on (or looking to work on) a project in the Voting Rights area?
 Let other Brigade leaders know by posting about it on the Brigade Network Discourse.

 This year, Code for America engaged in a partnership with Vote.org to ensure that accurate information easily gets to voters, and that we can increase the amount of people that are able to participate in the democratic process.
 Particularly in the times of COVID-19, voting information is constantly changing, which can lead to ambiguity and missed opportunities for people to make their vote count.
-Eight Brigade members joined the Voter Information Research Team and have been conducting research to help voters find accurate information to exercise their right to vote.
+Eight Brigade members joined the Voter Information Research Team and added updated information and links to Vote.org’s website, which reached over three million people before Election Day.